 - Hungarian Horsemen: Lazar Equestrian Park (trip to see a horsemanship exhibition).

-We've long wanted to visit Austria and we will get an opportunity today when we tour its capital, Vienna.
 The Historic Centre of Vienna is a UNESCO site and there is plenty to see.
-We will see some of the city’s baroque architecture, including the world-famous Opera House, St. Stephan’s Cathedral and Hofburg Palace, then return to our ship for lunch.
+We did see some of the city’s baroque architecture on our morning tour.
+Our guide made sure we saw the world-famous Opera House, St. Stephan’s Cathedral and Hofburg Palace, among other things.

-After dinner we will enjoy a classical concert (think Mozart and Strauss, not classic rock) performed by a Viennese orchestra.
-(That’s another optional tour; no need to endure it if you’re not a fan.)
+After dinner, we were treated to a classical concert (think Mozart and Strauss, not classic rock) performed by a Viennese orchestra.
+That’s another optional tour; no need to endure it if you’re not a fan.

-Day 5 – Wachau Valley and Melk, Austria
+Day 5 – Wachau Valley + Melk, Austria

-This morning we enjoy some scenic cruising through the Wachau Valley, heart of Austria’s wine country.
+Most cruising is done overnight, unless it’s through a picturesque area.
+This morning we enjoyed some scenic cruising through the Wachau Valley, heart of Austria’s wine country.
 The Wachau is a stretch of the Danube Valley between Melk and Krems, and is of such unsurpassed beauty and historic importance that it has been named a UNESCO World Heritage Site.

-Melk's crown jewel is its abbey, an incredibly ornate 900-year-old Benedictine monastery featuring Austria’s finest Italian baroque architecture.
-So we will tour Melk Abbey and see its wonderful frescoes as well as a library with an extensive collection of medieval manuscripts.
+The crown jewel of Melk is its abbey, an incredibly ornate 900-year-old Benedictine monastery.
+It features Austria’s finest Italian baroque architecture.
+Melk Abbey also has wonderful frescoes, as well as a library that holds an extensive collection of medieval manuscripts.

 Day 6 – Passau, Germany

-Then, our guide will leave us time to explore Passau on our own.
+Then, free time to explore Passau on our own.

 Day 7 – Regensburg, Germany

-Regensburg is a wonderfully preserved medieval city, full of medieval architecture, dark and narrow lanes, and strong fortifications; that's what makes it a UNESCO site.
-We tour the town’s market, city hall and the splendid St. Peter’s Cathedral, discover many 13th- and 14th-century patrician houses, and see ancient Roman, Romanesque and Gothic buildings.
+We had a chance to tour the town’s market, city hall and the splendid St. Peter’s Cathedral, discover many 13th- and 14th-century patrician houses, and see ancient Roman, Romanesque and Gothic buildings.

 Day 8 – Nuremberg, Germany

-Our morning is spent on board.
-Viking offers a morning talk about the European Union as we cruise our way to Nuremberg.
-The afternoon walking tour of the Old Town area will include the Albrecht Dürer House and Main Market Square as well as Zeppelin Field (the Nazi parade grounds of the 1930s) and the Palace of Justice, site of the infamous Nuremberg Trials.
+The afternoon options included a walking tour of the Old Town area.
+Highlights were the Albrecht Dürer House and Main Market Square.
+We drove by Zeppelin Field (the Nazi parade grounds of the 1930s) and the Palace of Justice, site of the infamous Nuremberg Trials.

-Or, for World War II buffs, Viking offers an optional tour of the Documentation Center instead.
+World War II buffs can take an optional tour of the Documentation Center instead.

 Day 9 – Bamberg, Germany

-We spend the morning cruising through the 106-mile long Main-Danube Canal and passing through some of its 16 locks.
-Charlemagne first thought of continuous river travel from the North Sea to the Black Sea in 793, but it took until 1992—a whopping 1200 years—to accomplish.
+We spent the morning cruising through the 106-mile long Main-Danube Canal and passing through some of its 16 locks.
+Charlemagne first thought of continuous river travel from the North Sea to the Black Sea in 793, but it took until 1992—a whopping 1200 years—to actually accomplish his dream.

-We also enjoy a walking tour of Bamberg’s medieval city center.
-Bamberg has a magnificent 11th-century cathedral and a picturesque city hall built on a tiny island in the middle of a river.
-We will also enjoy this UNESCO site on our own and maybe even sample some of the town’s distinctive smoke-flavored beer before returning aboard.
+Once arriving in port, we were taken on a walking tour of Bamberg’s medieval city center.
+Bamberg has a magnificent 11th-century cathedral.
+However, it’s best know for its picturesque city hall, built on a tiny island in the middle of a river.

-Day 10 – Würzburg, Germany and optional Romantic Road excursion
+Day 10 – Romantic Road excursion to Rothenburg + Würzburg, Germany

 Day 11 – Wertheim, Germany

-Day 12 – Koblenz, Mosel and Upper Middle Rhine
+Day 12 – Upper Middle Rhine Valley + Mosel River + wine tasting + Koblenz

 Day 13 – Cologne, Germany

 Cologne is Germany’s fourth largest city.
-Our morning walking tour through Old Town passes St. Martin’s Church, the Renaissance city hall and the remnants of an ancient Jewish mikveh (a ritual bathhouse).
-Our tour ends at the Dom, Germany’s largest cathedral and a UNESCO World Heritage Site.
-The rest of the day is free to enjoy Cologne.
-I think we might visit the Chocolate Museum….
+Our morning walking tour through Old Town passed St. Martin’s Church, the Renaissance city hall and the remnants of an ancient Jewish mikveh (a ritual bathhouse).
+Our tour ended at the Dom, Germany’s largest cathedral and a UNESCO World Heritage Site.
+The rest of the day was free to enjoy Cologne.
+I made sure we went to the Chocolate Museum….

 Day 14 – Kinderdijk, Netherlands

-We will sail along the Rhine all morning.
-Therefore, Viking will keep us busy sampling Dutch cheeses and jenever (a distilled juniper liquor), and trying our hand at sjoelen (Dutch table shuffleboard).
+We sailed along the Rhine all morning. and Viking had plenty of activities to keep us entertained.
+We enjoyed sampling Dutch cheeses and jenever (a distilled juniper liquor), and trying our hand at sjoelen (Dutch table shuffleboard).

-After lunch, our ship will arrive in Kinderdijk (still another UNESCO World Heritage Site!) for an afternoon tour.
-This is a fascinating experience, both for the photo ops and the opportunity to learn about windmills first hand.
-We will even have an opportunity to enter a working windmill for a tour of its mechanisms and living quarters.
+After lunch, we docked in Kinderdijk (UNESCO!) for an afternoon tour.
+This is a fascinating experience, both for the photo ops and the opportunity to learn about windmills first-hand.
+We had done this on our last cruise, and the best part was climbing into a working windmill to explore its mechanisms and living quarters.

-Finally, we will enjoy dinner on board and our last evening together as we cruise to Amsterdam.
+We enjoyed a final dinner on board and our last evening together as we cruised on to Amsterdam.